 What magnesium does very specifically in relation to stress is that it increases serotonin in the brain, and serotonin is the neurotransmitter related to a balanced mood.

-- Mix 1 cup of Epsom salts with a few drops of a select aromatic essential oil and then add that to a hot bath
+- Mix 1 cup of Epsom salt with a few drops of a select aromatic essential oil and then add that to a hot bath

 - Stir in your mix thoroughly so that the salt granules dissolve into the water

-- Enjoy sitting in your hot Epsom salts bath for 20 minutes
+- Enjoy sitting in your hot Epsom salt bath for 20 minutes

 - Schedule one of these 2 or 3 times a week